 Creator monetization guide

-Estimate YouTube revenue for 100,000 views using practical RPM scenarios by niche and audience location.
+Estimate YouTube revenue for 100,000 views in 2026 using practical RPM scenarios by niche, audience location, and video format.

 Use this guide as a practical planning resource.
 Revenue estimates vary by audience country, niche, video format, ad demand, and how well a creator monetizes beyond AdSense.